Smertig/banana/master/_sources/api/tg/methods/create_invoice_link.rst.txt

    .. cpp:member:: optional_t<string_t> provider_token

    Payment provider token, obtained via @BotFather.
 Pass an empty string for payments in Telegram Stars.

+   .. cpp:member:: optional_t<integer_t> subscription_period

+   The number of seconds the subscription will be active for before the next payment.
+The currency must be set to “XTR” (Telegram Stars) if the parameter is used.
+Currently, it must always be 2592000 (30 days) if specified.
+Any number of subscriptions can be active for a given bot at the same time, including multiple concurrent subscriptions from the same user.
+Subscription price must no exceed 2500 Telegram Stars.

    .. cpp:member:: optional_t<integer_t> max_tip_amount